FILM REVIEWS

-Conceived by producer-comedian Ken Murray as a showcase for George Burton’s trained birds, who’d previously been featured in Murray’s Los Angeles stage review Blackouts, the film is set in the mythical all-bird community of Chippendale.
+Bill and Coo, conceived by producer-comedian Ken Murray as a showcase for George Burton’s trained birds, had previously been featured in Murray’s Los Angeles stage review “Blackouts.”
+The 1947 film, which won a Special Oscar, is set in the mythical all-bird community of Chippendale.

 Bill and Coo received a Special Oscar Award.
 The Academy’s citation read: “for a film directed by Dean Riesner and narrated by Ken Murray, in which the cast consisted of birds.”